Stone Garrett Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants' 3.95 team ERA ranks 12th across all MLB pitching staffs.
+- The Giants have a 4.03 team ERA that ranks 11th among all league pitching staffs.

-- Giants pitchers combine to allow 103 home runs (1.1 per game), the fifth-fewest in the league.
+- The Giants give up the seventh-fewest home runs in baseball (106 total, 1.1 per game).

+- Alexander (6-0) pitches for the Giants to make his second start this season.

 © 2023 Data Skrive.
 All rights reserved.